mesosphere-backup/dcos-metrics/slave/README.md

 # Slave Modules
-Monitoring component to be run against mesos-slaves.
+Monitoring component to be run against ```mesos-slave```s.
 Contains an Isolator Module (tracks task bringup/shutdown) and a Hook which implements slaveExecutorEnvironmentDecorator (injects monitoring endpoints into Task environments), which must be enabled in the mesos slave via cmdline arguments.

 ## Prerequisites: